 An Iconic Bridge

 Elgar’s Pi reference in the Enigma Theme invites multiple interpretations, yet there is only one conceivable explanation that links Pi to the unstated Principal Theme.
 Spanning the Pi quotations in the Enigma Theme and Variation I is a two measure bridge.
 There is one very famous bridge that resembles Pi: London’s Tower Bridge.
 Constructed between 1886 and 1894, it was completed four years before Elgar began openly working on his Enigma Variations.
 Built as a combined suspension and bascule bridge, the Tower Bridge was deemed too unconventional by some authorities.
-For example, Builder Magazine condemned it as “the most monstrous and preposterous architectural sham that we have ever known.”
-Like that unusual structure, Elgar’s unique treatment of the Principal Theme within the Enigma Variations was also decidedly unconventional.
+For example, Builder Magazine condemned it as “. . . the most monstrous and preposterous architectural sham that we have ever known.”
+Like that unusual structure, Elgar’s unique treatment of the covert principal Theme to the Enigma Variations was also decidedly unconventional.

 How does the Tower Bridge resemble Pi?
-First, consider the upper and lower cases of Pi are shown below:
+First, consider the upper and lower cases of Pi are displayed below: